Kasper100/Bible-OSC/README.md

 node osc\ bible.js
 ```

-Ensure that OSC is enabled in VRChat.
+Make sure that OSC is enabled in VRChat.

 ## Configuration
-Modify `config.json` to adjust settings such as emoji usage, Bible translation, and display preferences.
+Modify `config.json` to adjust settings such as emoji usage, Bible translation ([Bible API](https://bible-api.com/)), and display preferences.

 ## License
 This project is licensed under the GNU General Public License 3.0 (GPL 3.0).

 ## Disclaimer
-Use this client responsibly.
-The developer is not responsible for any bans or actions taken against users in VRChat.
+Some groups/people may not like that you have a Bible on your head.
+It's not the dev's (me) fault if you get kicked/banned from some groups.